 Claire is an Astro-ecologist and has won awards for her work using heat seeking drones to differentiate and track rare and endangered species.

-“It’s great to be here talking to students who are beginning the next step of their journey and who could change the world,” said Claire.
+“It’s great to be here talking to pupils who are beginning the next step of their journey and who could change the world,” said Claire.

-“When I was at school I wasn’t sure what I wanted to do so I just want students to follow their interests and pursue their passions to help to shape the future.”
+“When I was at school I wasn’t sure what I wanted to do so I just want pupils to follow their interests and pursue their passions to help to shape the future.”

 Head Boy Umer Patel won a number of awards on the night including the Technology Award for Achievement and Services to School Sport.
 He earned a prestigious apprenticeship with Bae Systems during his final year at Pleckgate.

 “Pleckgate gave me firm foundations to take my next step, it helped me demonstrate my academic strength and build my confidence,” he said.